eslint/eslint/docs/src/use/core-concepts.md

 For more information, refer to [Rules](../rules/).

+### Report Fixers

+Rule reports may optionally provide "fixes" that safely correct the reported issue without changing application logic.
+Fixes may be applied automatically with the [`--fix` command line option](https://eslint.org/docs/latest/use/command-line-interface#--fix) and via editor extensions.

+Rules that may provide fixers are marked with 🔧 in [Rules](../rules/).

+### Report Suggestions

+Rule reports may optionally provide "suggestions" that correct the reported issue but also change application logic.
+Suggestions cannot be applied automatically, but may be applied manually via editor extensions.

+Rules that may provide suggestions are marked with 💡 in [Rules](../rules/).

 ## Configuration Files

 An ESLint configuration file is a place where you put the configuration for ESLint in your project.
 You can include built-in rules, how you want them enforced, plugins with custom rules, shareable configurations, which files you want rules to apply to, and more.